 While the first section of our tutorial presented a broad overview of the field of stability and bifurcation analysis, our primary focus, and all the relevant examples, are in the context of elastic materials that do not exhibit dissipation.
 In soft materials that exhibit some sort of electromechanical coupling, dissipation can emanate from diffusion of ions, electronic conduction, formation of defects, or viscous effects in the mechanical behavior of the polymer.
-Invoking viscoelasticity, current leakage and dielectric relaxation, stability analysis of dielectric elastomers was conducted by Chiang et. al. [147, 148].
-A detailed examination of the effect of viscoelasticity on electromechanical instabilities of dielectric elastomers was conducted by Wang et al. [149] where a finite element implementation was also developed.
+Invoking viscoelasticity, current leakage and dielectric relaxation, stability analysis of dielectric elastomers was conducted by Chiang et al. [172,173].
+A detailed examination of the effect of viscoelasticity on electromechanical instabilities of dielectric elastomers was conducted by Wang et al. [174] where a finite element implementation was also developed.

-A comprehensive theoretical framework for dissipation due to diffusing ions in dielectrics was created by Xiao and Bhattacharya [150] while Darbaniyan et. al. [151] provide a model with thermal effects.
+A comprehensive theoretical framework for dissipation due to diffusing ions in dielectrics was created by Xiao and Bhattacharya [175] while Darbaniyan et al. [176] provide a model with thermal effects.
 Although other works exist this topic, these two aforementioned references (and citations therein) may be used to acquire a broad overview of modeling efforts in diffusion and thermal related dissipation.
-However, neither of these two works focus on instabilities and examination of thermal and diffusive instabilities in electromechanical soft materials remains a (relatively) understudied sub-field.
+However, neither of these two works focus on instabilities and remains a (relatively) understudied field within soft matter.
+On a related note, materials that have embedded charges or dipoles, i.e., electrets, also provide a facile route to create soft electromechanical materials [18,151].
+Stability issues in such materials have received little attention.

-Another important aspect pertaining to instabilities in soft matter is related to extreme deformations where a singularity may exist, for example, electro-creasing instability involves a singularity.
-Similar to [41], electro-creasing could have applications in capacitors and energy harvesting; however, an analytical solution of creasing instability is still an open problem.
-A related example is the problem related to the crumpling of thin sheets [152-155] that may be harnessed for energy harvesting in wearable electronics.
+Another important aspect pertaining to instabilities in soft matter is related to extreme deformations where a singularity may exist, for example, electrocreasing instability involves a singularity.
+Similar to [55], electrocreasing could have applications including capacitors and energy harvesting; however, an analytical solution to creasing instability is still an open problem.
+A related example is the problem related to the crumpling of thin sheets [177-180] that may be harnessed for energy harvesting in wearable electronics.

 A significant line of research is ongoing on developing soft composites that exhibit unusual macroscopic electromechanical behavior.
 Specifically, germane to the current article, several researchers have investigated how instabilities at the microscale may influence the overall response of the heterogeneous materials.
-For example, Ponte Castañeda and Siboni [156] proposed a homogenization framework for electro-elastic composite materials at finite strains incorporating nonlinear dielectric behavior.
-Using this homogenization framework, electromechanical instabilities in fiber-constrained, dielectric-elastomer composites subjected to electromechanical loadings were further studied [157-159].
-In addition, electromechanical instabilities in soft heterogeneous dielectric elastomers were investigated in multi-layered dielectric composites at finite strains, eg., Bertoldi and Gei [103], Rudykh and deBotton [160], Rudykh et al. [161], Spinelli and Lopez-Pamies [162].
+For example, Ponte Castañeda and Siboni [181] proposed a homogenization framework for electro-elastic composite materials at finite strains incorporating nonlinear dielectric behavior.
+Using this homogenization framework, electromechanical instabilities in fiber-constrained, dielectric-elastomer composites subjected to electromechanical loadings were further studied [182-184].
+In addition, electromechanical instabilities in soft heterogeneous dielectric composites at finite strains, e.g., Bertoldi and Gei [127], Rudykh and deBotton [185], Rudykh et al. [186], Spinelli and Lopez-Pamies [187].